For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 A great investment, once you learn how to use and maintain one of these wonderful pans, they’re virtually nonstick.

-Although they come pre-seasoned, many reviewers suggest a light seasoning before using, to enhance its food-release qualities.
+Although they come pre-seasoned, many reviewers suggest a light seasoning before using, to enhance the pan’s food-release qualities.

 They need to be dried immediately after washing, and a light application of oil after cleaning will prevent rust and keep food from sticking.